-North Kessock also enjoys a range of other services of interest to visitors.
+North Kessock enjoys a range of services of interest to visitors.
 These include a shop and a post office, while the North Kessock Mission Hall is used as a rather unusual church.
 At the east end of the village is the octagonal inshore life boat station whose structure provides an interesting contrast to the carriageway of the nearby Kessock Bridge.

 Until the completion of the Kessock Bridge in 1982, North Kessock was linked by ferry to South Kessock, effectively a northern suburb of Inverness squeezed between the mouth of the Caledonian Canal to the west and the River Ness and Inverness Harbour to the east.

 On the North Kessock side, a village of some sort probably existed as long ago as 1437, when the Dominican monastery in Inverness was granted a charter to operate a ferry to the Black Isle.
 This formed one step in the pilgrim route north to St Duthac's Church in Tain, and from North Kessock a track ran to Cromarty and the ferry from there to Nigg.

 Proper piers were built in the early 1800s to improve the ferry service, as was the Kessock Inn, opposite which remains the disused ferry slipway.
 The Kessock Ferry was still using sail until 1907 when it converted to steam: and this in turn was later replaced by a small car ferry.